The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Resolving the Degeneracy

 For KMT-2017-BLG-0962, the $\chi^{2}$ difference between the 2L1S and 1L2S models is insignificant, and Figure \ref{fig:lc0962} shows that the three models are quite similar.
 In contrast to the \citet{gaudi98} case, there are no caustic-crossings.
 There exists only a smooth deviation from a 1L1S event.
 Thus, for this event, the differences in the light curve are not sufficient to resolve the degeneracy.

-For KMT-2017-BLG-1119, the best 2L1S model is preferred by $\Delta\chi^2\sim 20$ over the 1L2S model.
+For KMT-2017-BLG-1119, the best 2L1S model is preferred by $\Delta\chi^2\sim 30$ over the 1L2S model.
 However, even though the degeneracy is formally broken, the distinction is not as strong as it appears.
-In Figure \ref{fig:dchi2}, we present plots of the cumulative $\chi^2$ difference of each data set to investigate the origin of the $\chi^2$ improvement.
-We find that the $\chi^2$ difference comes from the KMTA and KMTC data sets.
-The KMTA observations contribute $\Delta\chi^2\sim 6$ from ${\rm HJD'}\sim 7968$ (see three middle panels of zoom-in in Figure \ref{fig:dchi2}).
-However, the KMTA data show systematic residuals to the 2L1S model, suggesting that a significant portion of the improvement could just be from fitting systematics in the data.
-This leaves a $\chi^2$ improvement of just $14$ from KMTC data.
-While this still indicates a preference for the 2L1S model, the physical parameters derived from the Bayesian analysis in Section 4.2 predict an extreme system in which the host itself is a massive planet.
+In Figure \ref{fig:dchi2}, we present plots of the cumulative $\chi^2$ of each model to investigate the origin of the $\chi^2$ improvement.
+We find that the $\chi^2$ improvement starts at ${\rm HJD'}\sim7969.0$, which is a part of the light curve covered by MOA and KMTC observations.
+The $\chi^2$ improvement mostly comes from the MOA observations.
+Quantitatively, among the total $\chi^2$ improvement, the MOA and KMTC data contribute $\Delta\chi^2 \sim 24$ and $\sim 6$, respectively.
+However, both datasets have systematics that persist even in the best model (see lower four panels of zoom-in in Figure \ref{fig:dchi2}).
+This fact suggests that a significant portion of the improvement could just be from fitting systematics in the data.
+Thus, $\Delta\chi^2$ cannot be a conclusive clue to resolve the 2L1S/1L2S degeneracy.
+In addition, while this still indicates a preference for the 2L1S model, the physical parameters derived from the Bayesian analysis in Section 5.2.2 predict an extreme system in which the host itself is a massive planet.
 Thus, we should consider other means of testing the models to independently resolve the degeneracy.